Adding document classifiers

 Configuring a user review

-If the system classifies a document as Other, it creates a review task and assigns it to the user, who started the agentic workflow.
+If the system classifies a document as Other, it creates a user review task.
 The system notifies the user in the chat that a review is required.

 Example showing a user review task in chat